MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation-sort.md

 ---

 # $sort (as Aggregation Pipeline stage)
-The $sort stage in MongoDB's aggregation pipeline is used to order the documents in the pipeline by a specified field or fields.
+The $sort stage in the aggregation pipeline is used to order the documents in the pipeline by a specified field or fields.
 This is particularly useful when you need to present data in a specific order, such as sorting sales data by total sales or ordering events by their start dates.

 ## Syntax
 The syntax for the $sort stage is as follows: